Money in the Bank (2016): Aftermath

-The day after Money in the Bank, Roman Reigns and Seth Rollins wrestled on Raw for a future shot at Dean Ambrose's world title, That match ended in a double count-out, so Ambrose agreed to face both men, and Shane McMahon arranged a triple threat world title match at Battleground. one week later in Raw of June 27, the WWE World Heavyweight Championship was shortened back to being called the WWE Championship.
+The day after Money in the Bank, Roman Reigns and Seth Rollins wrestled on Raw for a future shot at Dean Ambrose's world title, That match ended in a double count-out, so Ambrose agreed to face both men, and Shane McMahon arranged a triple threat world title match at Battleground.
+One week later on Raw on June 27, the WWE World Heavyweight Championship was shortened back to being called the WWE Championship.
 On June 21, two days after Money in the Bank, Roman Reigns was suspended for 30 days for violating WWE's Wellness Program, which uses drug testing to detect substance abuse.
 Pro Wrestling Torch and TheWrap reported that WWE knew of Reigns's violation before Money in the Bank, leading to Reigns being scripted to lose his world title at the event.
 WWE continued to advertise Reigns as part of the Battleground main event.
 In July, Ambrose successfully defended the title in two singles matches against Rollins on both Raw and SmackDown before Battleground.
-On July 19 at the 2016 WWE draft, Ambrose was drafted to SmackDown, bringing the WWE Championship with him, while Rollins and Reigns were drafted to Raw.
-On July 24 at Battleground, Ambrose defeated Rollins and Reigns by pinning the latter to retain the championship.
+On July 19 during the 2016 WWE draft, Ambrose was drafted to SmackDown, bringing the WWE Championship with him, while Rollins and Reigns were drafted to Raw.
+On July 24 at Battleground, Ambrose defeated Rollins and Reigns by pinning the latter to retain the championship and keeping it on SmackDown.

-The 2016 Money in the Bank was the last WWE PPV and livestreaming event to take place before WWE reintroduced the brand extension the following month, which again split WWE's main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+The 2016 Money in the Bank was WWE's last PPV and livestreaming event to take place before WWE reintroduced the brand extension the following month, which again split WWE's main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 The brand extension went into full effect on the July 25 episode of Raw.
 As such, after that year's SummerSlam, excluding WWE's "Big Four" PPVs (WrestleMania, SummerSlam, Royal Rumble, and Survivor Series), monthly PPVs became brand-exclusive, and the 2017 Money in the Bank was held exclusively for SmackDown.